jensecj/.dotfiles/README.md

 original [Zenburn colors](http://kippura.org/zenburnpage/), which is also how my window manager, terminal, and emacs are styled.

-*NOTE*, the configuration is for awesome 3.5, probably does not work with 4+.
+*NOTE: the configuration is for awesome 3.5, probably does not work with 4+.*

 For keybindings, etc. look at the files (e.g. rc.lua for awesomewm, aliases.zsh/keybindings.zsh for terminal, ...)